bentonml/cathi/README.md

     - This mode is accessed using the `--signal` option.
     - For each sequence in the FASTA file, windows are generated (customized using the window (`-w`) and step size (`-s`) options) and the score is calculated for each window.
 The score for each window is returned.
     - A lower bound can be placed on the score by using the `--thresh` option.
 Only scores with a value >= the threshold will be returned.
 By default, the threshold is 0.
+    - The strand of the sequence can be provided using the `--strand` option with either `+` or `-`.
+This will determine the value of the genomic coordinates returned.
+The default is `+`.
     - The output is provided in a four-column `bedgraph` format.
 The columns are `[chrom] [start] [end] [score]`, where the genomic coordinates represent the beginning and end of the window.
 The first line is the header of the sequence (preceded by a `#`).

 Sample usage: